EmmaSui/Business-Analytics--Predicting-Diamond-Prices/README.md

 new-diamonds.csv: the diamonds the company would like to buy and they need to predict the prices of these diamonds.

-Predicting Diamond Prices Codes: The python code and result of this project
+Predicting Diamond Prices Codes.ipynb: The python code and result of this project

 ## Others